feathery-org/slate/source/index.html.md

 ]
 ```

-For a specific user, list all of their form and hidden fields and values
+For a specific user, list all of their field data

 ### HTTP Request